 The HTTP Firmware Upgrade page contains fields for downloading system image files from the Local File browser to the device.
-The Web Firmware Upgrade screen in Figure 4-14 appears.
+The Web Firmware Upgrade screen in Figure 4-2-13 appears.

-Figure 4-14: HTTP Firmware Upgrade interface
+Figure 4-2-13: HTTP Firmware Upgrade interface

-To open Firmware Upgrade screen, perform the following:
+To open Firmware Upgrade screen perform the following:

 - 1. Click System -> Web Firmware Upgrade. - 2.
-The Firmware Upgrade screen is displayed as in Figure 4-14. - 3.
-Click the "Browse" button of the main page, the Choose file window will appear. - 4.
-Select the firmware file, then click the Open button to load the file.
+The Firmware Upgrade screen is displayed as in Figure 4-2-13. - 3.
+Click the "Browse" button of the main page, the system would pop up the file selection menu to choose firmware.

+4. Select on the firmware then click "Upload", the Software Upload Progress would show the file upload status.

-The Firmware upgrade process takes several minutes.
+Firmware upgrade needs several minutes.
 Please wait a while, and then manually refresh the webpage.